A close up look at a some profiteroles decorated with pink sprinkles. They are made into a croquembouche.

 3. Poke the tip into the profiterole, (you should be able to see a weak spot in the pastry).
 Pipe in the filling until the pastry feels noticeably heavier in your hand.

-4. Continue in this way with the rest of your profiteroles.
+4. Continue with the rest of your profiteroles.

-5. If you are using a chunkier filling like a chicken or cheese mixture, cut of the top 1/3 of the profiterole and fill it with the filling using two spoons.
+5. If you are using a chunkier filling like a meat or vegetable mixture, cut off the top 1/3 of the profiterole and fill the inside cavity.

 6. Once full, replace the top.
 Set aside and continue filling the rest.

-• For an added flourish, sweet profiteroles can be drizzled with melted chocolate, dipped in caramel, or dusted with icing sugar.
+• For an added flourish profiteroles can be drizzled with melted chocolate, dipped in caramel, or dusted with icing sugar.

 Ingredients